-- 1 Council affirms its decision to support motion CJ081-05/08 Sacred Heart College that approves additional buildings for the school; - 2 the meeting affirms that this decision for approval is consistent with the Council's duty to improve amenity for the City and its constituency for both now and the future; and - 3 the meeting also records a motion of confidence in Crs John, Amphlett, Diaz, Hart, Hollywood, Jacob, Young, and Mayor Pickard.
+- 1 Council affirms its decision to support motion CJ081-05/08 Sacred Heart College that approves additional buildings for the school; - 2 the meeting affirms that this decision for approval is consistent with the Council's duty to improve amenity for the City and its constituency for both now and the future; and

-CARRIED
+3 the meeting also records a motion of confidence in Crs John, Amphlett, Diaz, Hart, Hollywood, Jacob, Young, and Mayor Pickard.

+The Motion was Put and CARRIED

-Votes in favour of the Motion:The majority of persons present voted in favour of the Motion.
-In view of the large number in attendance, no formal count was conducted.Votes against the Motion:5
+Votes in favour of the Motion: The majority of persons present voted in favour of the Motion.
+In view of the large number in attendance, no formal count was

+Votes against the Motion: conducted.
+5